florgard/lovela/DOC.md

 In my opinion, many programming languages suffer from an over-engineered syntax that establishes a hotbed for elitism and exclusion.

+## lovela should look similar to a natural written language

+lovela should encourage a functional and fluent code style that is readable from start to end.

 ## lovela shall yield safe and secure programs

 ### lovela shall not have any undefined behaviour

 ## lovela should yield efficient and performant programs

-## lovela should encourage a functional and fluent code style

 # Common features